hargoniX/bachelor/thesis/thesis.typ

     }
 }
 ```]
-Kani on the other hand is capable of verifying these and much more complicated examples,
+Kani on the other hand is capable of verifying these and much more complicated `unsafe` examples,
 which made us pick it for this verification effort.

 Kani is implemented as a code generation backend for the Rust compiler.
 However